 Indicators that succulents have outgrown their containers include roots emerging from drain holes, a plant that looks overly large for its pot, and stems that are tangled and rangy.
 See my book Designing with Succulents for how big a particular plant will get.
 If it has potential to get large, and the climate is suitable, plant it in the garden.
 On my YouTube channel see: How to Refresh an Overgrown Succulent Container Garden (4:31).

 Notice which succulents suffer from winter cold, and move them to a better, more sheltered location.
 A few feet can make a big difference.
 Plants closest to hardscape, boulders and structures benefit from radiated warmth.
 Those beneath overhanging branches or eaves are safer than those out in the open.
 Your home's south side is warmer than its north.
 And because cold air is heavier than warm, succulents at the top of a slope are less vulnerable than those below.
 Plan for the other extreme, too: Succulents (especially young or newly planted ones) can be scorched by sun.

 How's the light?

 Get rid of weeds

-Here’s where to find (or recommend) a succulent garden maintenance professional.
-Do you have someone skilled in succulent garden maintenance whom you’ve worked with and like?
-Kindly leave a recommendation
+Here’s where to find (or recommend) a succulent garden design and/or maintenance professional.
+Do you have someone skilled in this whom you’ve worked with and like?
+Kindly leave a recommendation!